 Janet Wittes, Ph.D., founded Statistics Collaborative, Inc. (SCI) in 1990.
 She is a Fellow of the American Statistical Association, the Society for Clinical Trials (SCT), and the American Association for the Advancement of Science, and an elected member of the International Statistical Institute.
-She holds membership in the Royal Statistical Society, the International Biometric Society (Treasurer 1987–1990; President, Eastern North American Region 1995; Council Member 2003–2008), the SCT (Board of Directors 1990–1998, President 2001), and the International Society for Clinical Biostatistics.
+For the International Biometric Society, she was Treasurer from 1987 to 1990 and President of the Eastern North American Region in 1995.
+For SCT, she was a member of the Board of Directors from 1990 to 1998 and President in 2001.

 Formerly Editor-in-Chief of Controlled Clinical Trials, the official journal of the SCT, she is an Associate Editor of SCT’s current journal, Clinical Trials.

 Her co-authored monograph on group sequential trials (Proschan M, Lan K, Wittes J. Statistical Monitoring of Clinical Trials: A Unified Approach.
 New York: Springer, 2006.) is widely used by students and researchers in biostatistics.